ghost-aHVudGVy/Cybersecurity-Labs/02.Nmap_Host_Scanning/README.md

 # Nmap Host Scanning Lab

 ## Description:
 In this lab, I used Nmap to scan a remote host and learn how to identify open ports, running services, and operating system details.
-Nmap is a powerful tool used by both system administrators and attackers to gather information about networked devices.

 ---